The limit set of non-orientable mapping class groups: Upper bound for the limit set

 \subsection{Case I}

 We're in this case if $p_1$ and $p_2$ don't intersect the foliation $\lambda$ at all.

 In this case, we can pass to a subsequence of $\{m_i\}$ such that the corresponding values of $f$ are always greater than $\frac{1}{2}$ or less than $\frac{1}{2}$.
 In the former case, we focus on $p_1$, and in the latter case, we focus on $p_2$.
 Without loss of generality, we'll suppose $f \geq \frac{1}{2}$.
 In that case, we cut along the orthogeodesic $p_4$, and get a hyperbolic right-angled pentagon, which is the top half of \autoref{fig:hexagon}.

-We can relate the lengths of $\lhyp(p_0)$, $\lhyp(p_1)$, and $\lhyp(p_4)$ using the following identity for hyperbolic right-angled pentagons (see \cite{thurston1979geometry} for the details).
+Let $\ell_i(p_k)$ denote the length of $p_k$ on the hyperbolic surface corresponding to $m_i$.
+We can relate $\ell_i(p_0)$, $\ell_i(p_1)$, and $\ell_i(p_4)$ using the following identity for hyperbolic right-angled pentagons (see \cite{thurston1979geometry} for the proof of the identity).